Rancho Cordova, California: History

 Travelers and miners apparently headed out L Street from Sacramento (the approximate alignment of present-day Folsom Blvd) along a plank, or macadam, road that ended at present day Bradshaw Road.
 Brighton, also called Five Mile Station, was the site of three inns.
 One inn, the Magnolia House, established in 1849, was the first stop on the Pony Express Route.
 The location is today marked by the old Brighton Station building, visible on the south side of Folsom Boulevard where the overpasses for Highway 50 and the light rail are located.
 One closer stop, at four miles, was known as Hoboken or Norristown, in the vicinity of CSUS.
 The old Perkins building, where the Jackson Highway leaves Folsom Boulevard, and Manlove were both locations for way stations.

 The vicinity of Bradshaw was Ten Mile Station, the Patterson's "American Fork House", established in 1852, and the beginning of large farms, vineyards, and orchards.
 Up the road was Routier Station, established in 1871.
-Mrs. Mayhew left Mayhew Station to take over as PostMistress at Routier Station when the post office opened in 1887.
+Mrs. Mayhew left Mayhew Station to take over as Post Mistress at Routier Station when the post office opened in 1887.
 Mr. Patterson was Postmaster there for a while also.
 Joseph Routier was widely renowned for many years for the quality of his produce.
 In 1866 the railroad built the train station between Folsom Boulevard and the tracks due to the size and dependability of the crop, and the need for a formal packing shed to house the produce waiting for the train.
 (The station still exists as Pfingst Realty Mr. Pfingst died in 2007; the structure is owned by his daughter.)

 At eleven miles, the road forked.
 The Coloma Road went north along the river to Coloma and the northern mines, very close to its present location; the southerly fork headed for White Rock and the Southern Mines.
 The area was first known as Hangtown Crossing, referencing the route to Old Hangtown – or Placerville.
 The southerly fork was the White Rock Road, known at that time as the White Rock – Clarksville Immigrant Road.
 The outcropping of white rock marked the entry into El Dorado County, and Clarksville was the first sizable settlement over the hill.
 15 Mile House was built in 1850, and is commemorated with a brick cairn on White Rock Road in front of the CalTrans Emergency Ops building.
 It was managed by A.M.
 Plummer until purchased in 1857 by its most famous innkeeper, H.F.W.
 Deterding.
 His son Charles ran the hotel until at least 1890, and their hospitality was known far and wide.
 15 Mile House was the second official Pony Express remount station.
 Eleven miles east of that, the third remount station was located at Sportsman Hall at Mormon Island, before the express riders went over the mountains headed for St. Joseph, Missouri.
 The Mormon Island ruins surface from under Folsom Lake at Dike 8 during low water years.